 7. Turn to Nature’s Air Purifiers

-A number of plants are known to be especially effective at scrubbing indoor air of pollutants, reports a paper in the journal Environmental Health Perspectives.
+A number of plants are known to be especially effective at scrubbing indoor air of pollutants.
 While all plants will help to some extent, try filling your home with air-purifying all-stars shown to significantly lower indoor levels of VOCs, including areca, lady and bamboo palms, English ivy, Boston ferns, peace lily and Ficus.